jvassev/ansinetes/README.md

 ```

 # Starting over
+If you are using this project maybe you like to experiment and break things.
 Run any of the *-bootstrap playbooks as often as you like.
 After boostraping you may need to run the *-up or *-down playbooks.
 Runbooks try to be idempotent and do as little work as possible.

 ## Regenerating the CA
-Delete the security/ca.pem file, security/certs/* and run kt-ca-init again.
+Delete the security/ca.pem file, security/certs/* and run `kt-ca-init` again.
 The `etcd-bootstrap.yaml` and `Kubernetes-boostrap.yaml` need to be run again to distribute the new certificates and keys.
 By judiciously deleting *.pem file from the `cert` dir you can retrigger key re-generation and re-distribution.

 ## Purging cluster state
 `etcd-purge.yaml` will purge etcd state.
 If you've messed up only Kubernetes, you can run only the `kubernetes-purge.yaml` playbook.